Kirsty Dillon

 Kirsty Dillon (born 1976) is an English actress who works in film, television, and theatre.
-She is perhaps best known for her role as WPC Gail Stephens in the British television drama Midsomer Murders.
+She is best known for her role as WPC Gail Stephens in the British television drama Midsomer Murders.

 Early life and education

 Dillon was born and brought up in Portsmouth, Hampshire.
 She was educated at Portsmouth High School and Havant College, graduated from Goldsmiths', University of London, studying Drama and Theatre Arts, and then attended Webber Douglas Academy of Dramatic Art.

 Career

-Her roles include the BBC drama ‘The Man That Broke Britain’, Spellbound for Peter Greenaway, Rosalind in ‘As You Like It’ as well as numerous TV credits including Holby City, Casualty, The Bill, Doctors, and the Channel 4 film ‘Rockabye’.
-She is probably best recognised for her regular role as DC Gail Stephens in the drama 'Midsomer Murders'.
+Her roles include in the BBC drama The Man That Broke Britain, Rosalind in As You Like It, as well as numerous TV credits including for Holby City, Casualty, The Bill, Doctors, and the Channel 4 film Rockabye.
+She has been recognized for her regular role as DC Gail Stephens in the drama Midsomer Murders.